upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 </div>

 <div class="tldr-collapsible" markdown="1">
 Fifty designers became twenty.
-Nobody was let go — the rest were repurposed into ad-tech, Watch Guide and Buzz, which is the only version of that sentence I'd be willing to write.
+Nobody was let go — the rest were repurposed into ad-tech, Watch Guide and Buzz.
 Three products shipped in under two quarters on a codebase old enough to have opinions, with every change rolled out on a three-to-six-month adoption cycle because you don't hard-cut an app fifty million people rely on.
 {: .cs-body-text}
 </div>